WeixuanZ/flood-warning-system/README.md

 ![network](/docs/network.png)

+As can be seen from the above figure, RNN produces more realistic predictions, especially on periodic and exploding data.

 ### Warning

 When considering the risk of flooding of a town, stations cannot be considered in isolation, so clustering is used on stations whose latest water level is 1.5 times its typical range above the upper typical range.
 The clustering algorithm implemented is DBSCAN with haversine distance as the distance metric.

-Stations within these clusters are considered as high risks, and are shown on the map with less transparancy, while the colours indicate relative water levels.
+Stations within these clusters are considered as high risks, and are shown on the map with less transparency, while the colours indicate relative water levels.

 Then the town with the highest relative water level in each cluster is found, sorted using the mean relative water level of the cluster containing it.